 From: CANALERTE Ontario / CANWARN Ontario (EC) <email@example.com>

-In addition, Environment Canada has a weather app called WeatherCAN available for both Apple and Android devices.
-This app represents the most direct way to receive our various severe weather watches and warnings.
-The app can be found in the app store on your Apple or Android device.
-More information on the app can be found here…
+PS: In case you are not aware, Environment and Climate Change Canada has a weather app (WeatherCAN), released in early 2019, available for both Apple and Android devices.
+This app represents the most direct way to receive our severe weather alerts.
+The app can be found in the App Store or Google Play.